matiboux/Soft-Dark-ATT/README.md

 # Soft Dark Android Telegram Theme

 **Soft Dark** is a Telegram Theme made by Matiboux for your best Android devices.
-Let your eyes rest – especially for the night – and make your app looks good at the same time!
+Let your eyes rest – especially in the night – and make your app looks good at the same time!

-*This theme is based on the default "Dark" Telegram Theme.*
+*This theme is based on the default "Dark" Telegram Android Theme.*

 The major colors for this theme are **Dark Gray**, **Night Blue** and **Faded Orange**.

+Also using Telegram Desktop?
+Check out [Soft Dark Telegram Desktop Theme](https://github.com/matiboux/Soft-Dark-TDT)!*

 ## Download